IvoVellekoop/anysim/README.md

  │
  └─ GridSim : base class for all simulations on a grid
      │
-     └─ DiffuseSim : solves the diffusion equation
+     ├─ DiffuseSim : solves the diffusion equation

-Classes that implement the Medium interface:
+     └─ HelmholtzSim : solves the Helmholtz equation

-   TensorMedium: (not implemented yet) associates a matrix to each grid point, operator V=1-G is implemented as a matrix-vector multiplication
+Medium : root class implementing operator 1-G for grid-based potentials │       also implements computation of centering & scaling matrices Tl Tr and V0 ├─ TensorMedium: associates a matrix to each grid point, operator V=1-G is implemented as a matrix-vector multiplication ├─ DiagonalMedium: associates a diagonal matrix to each grid point, functionally equivalent to TensorMedium but more efficient
-   DiagonalMedium: associates a diagonal matrix to each grid point, functionally equivalent to TensorMedium but more efficient
+ └─ ScalarMedium: associates a scalar to each grid point
-   ScalarMedium: not implemented yet

 Classes that implement the Transform interface:
    FourierTransform